 Monitoring locations are presented on Figure 3.2.
-Samples are collected for VOCs, total dissolved solids, chloride, and metals analyses quarterly following ISCO cylinder application at six off-post wells and a selection of on-post wells (Table 4.1).
+Following ISCO cylinder installation, samples were collected quarterly for VOCs, total dissolved solids, chloride, and metals analyses at six off-post wells and a selection of on-post wells (Table 4.1).
 Field parameters are collected from TSWs and at additional on-post monitoring locations including VEWs, WBs (various zones), PZs, and MWs.
-To determine the region of ISCO influence, samples may be collected from additional wells (TSWs, PZs, VEWs, MWs) or WB well zones for field and/or laboratory analyses from among those wells not sampled on a regular quarterly basis.
+Samples may be collected from additional wells (TSWs, PZs, VEWs, MWs) or WB well zones for field and/or laboratory analyses from among those wells not sampled on a regular quarterly basis to determine the region of influence.